-\1 To access the Power Options, click Desktop -> Desktop Assist -> Control Panel -> System and Security -> Power Options.
+1 To access the Power Options, click Desktop -> Desktop Assist (in taskbar) -> Control Panel -> System and Security -> Power Options.

-Display automatic power off This feature automatically cuts off power to the computer's display panel when there is no keyboard input for a specified time, with power being restored the next time a key is pressed.
+Display automatic power off 1 This feature automatically cuts off power to the computer's display panel when there is no keyboard input for a specified time, with power being restored the next time a key is pressed.
 This can be specified in the Power Options.
-HDD automatic power off This feature automatically cuts off power to the hard disk drive when it is not accessed for a specified time, with power being restored when the hard disk drive is next accessed.
+HDD automatic power off 1 This feature automatically cuts off power to the hard disk drive when it is not accessed for a specified time, with power being restored when the hard disk drive is next accessed.
 This can be specified in the Power Options.
-System automatic Sleep/Hibernation Mode This feature automatically shuts down the system into either Sleep Mode or Hibernation Mode when there is no input or hardware access for a specified time.
+System automatic Sleep/Hibernation Mode 1 This feature automatically shuts down the system into either Sleep Mode or Hibernation Mode when there is no input or hardware access for a specified time.
 This can be specified in the Power Options.
 Power on password Two levels of password security, supervisor and user, are available to prevent unauthorized access to your computer.
-Intelligent power supply A microprocessor in the computer's intelligent power supply detects the battery's charge, automatically calculates the remaining battery capacity and protects electronic components from abnormal conditions such as a voltage overload from the AC adaptor.
+Intelligent power supply 1 A microprocessor in the computer's intelligent power supply detects the battery's charge, automatically calculates the remaining battery capacity and protects electronic components from abnormal conditions such as a voltage overload from the AC adaptor.
 This can be specified in the Power Options.
 Battery save mode 1 This feature lets you configure the computer in order to save battery power.
 This can be specified in the Power Options.
 Panel power on/off 1 This feature automatically turns power to the computer off when the display panel is closed, and turns it back on when the display panel is opened.
 This can be specified in the Power Options.
-Low battery automatic Hibernation Mode When battery power is exhausted to the point that computer operation cannot be continued, the system automatically enters Hibernation Mode and shuts itself down.
+Low battery automatic Hibernation Mode 1 When battery power is exhausted to the point that computer operation cannot be continued, the system automatically enters Hibernation Mode and shuts itself down.
 This can be specified in the Power Options.
 Sleep Mode If you have to interrupt your work, you can use this feature to allow you to turn off power to the computer without exiting from your software.
 Data is maintained in the computer's main memory so that when you next turn on the power, you can continue working right where you left off.
-Hibernation Mode This feature lets you turn off the power to the computer without exiting from your software.
-The contents of main memory are automatically saved to the Hard Disk Drive so that when you next turn the power on again, you can continue working right where you left off.
-Refer to the Turning off the power section, for more details.
-USB Wakeup function This function restores the computer from Sleep Mode depending on the external devices connected to the USB ports.
-For example, if a mouse or USB keyboard is connected to a USB port, clicking the mouse button or pressing the keyboard will wakeup the computer.